-Figure 5-3: Step 1 of the 'PFCA' Framework - Application Requirements.
+Figure 16.
+Step 1 of the 'PFCA' Framework - Application Requirements constraints' and estimation by 'decomposition.'

-The applications are differentiated according to 'black-box approach' (which is equivalent to direct use of already published data; e.g., WASH-1400), 'opaque-with-constraints' and estimation by 'decomposition.'
 The problems associated with the direct use of published data are well documented; e.g., SKI Report 95:59^[5-1].
-Therefore, this report does not present any tabulations of recommended or nominated failure frequencies or conditional rupture probabilities.
-Instead, the analyst has to derive parameter estimates that best fit an application.
-The analysis framework provides all the main elements for developing failure parameters reflecting interpretations of service, however.
-The focus of this analysis framework is on the opaque-with-constraints and decomposition approaches.
-It is expected that an application is performed as a team effort, which involves PSA expertise, structural expertise, and NDE/ISI expertise.
+Therefore, this report does not present any tabulations of recommended or nominated failure frequencies or rupture probabilities. conditional Instead, the analyst has to derive parameter estimates that best fit an application.
+The analysis framework provides all the main elements for developing failure parameters that reflect interpretations of the selected service data, however.
+The focus of this analysis framework is on the opaque-